top of page

 Costume Design by Carol Farrell

 Naughty Bits is a dance-play set inside Juli’s memories that examines trauma while finding levity within the tragic.
-Her provocative autobiographical solo fuses movement, text, song, audience interaction and comedy to find the forgotten bits, funny bits (and wobbly bits) of putting one's mind and body back together.
+Using movement, text, digital projections, comedy and a capella renditions of 1980’s iconic male-led songs, Naughty Bits finds the forgotten bits, funny bits (and wobbly bits) of reclaiming one’s body and mind.

 Please note: This piece explores one person's experience around trauma.